 Floor level snack cabinet.

 Easy access to copious amounts of snacks makes everyone’s life easier.
 The closer to floor level the location of the snacks the earlier in life you can train your children to self feed.
-Snack packs are your friend here.
+Snack packs are your friends here.
 I rely on fruit snacks, granola bars, and goldfish crackers to keep me sane.
 When I start feeling fancy/lazy I order those mixed snack boxes from Amazon.

 Bribe the crap out of the kids.